 John Madera actively promotes work by underrepresented writers, artists, and presses, who produce formally and/or stylistically innovative work, whose work challenges the commercial sphere and transforms global culture, writers, artists, and presses typically ignored by print and online media outlets.

-John Madera’s secured reviews and/or interviews, etc., at Publishers Weekly, the Huffington Post, American Book Review, Los Angeles Review of Books, San Francisco Book Review, Kirkus Reviews, Foreword Reviews, Vice, Rain Taxi: Review of Books, Knoxville News Sentinel Review, the Brooklyn Rail, Largehearted Boy, and many more venues.
+John Madera’s secured reviews and/or interviews, etc., at Publishers Weekly, The Washington Post, The New York Times, The Huffington Post, American Book Review, Los Angeles Review of Books, San Francisco Book Review, Kirkus Reviews, Newsweek, Foreword Reviews, Vice, Rain Taxi: Review of Books, Knoxville News Sentinel Review, The Brooklyn Rail, Largehearted Boy, and many more venues.

 2016 was a banner year for Madera’s clients.
 Some highlights: Sanderia Faye won a Hurston/Wright Foundation Award for her novel, Mourner’s Bench.
 Jesse Bradley’s The Adventures of Jesus Christ, Boy Detective is a runner-up for Shelf Unbound Magazine‘s 2016 Best Indie Book Award.
 Laurie Stone’s My Life as an Animal was the subject of unusual attention.
 Be sure to visit our Press page for more media coverage.